 .
 Professor.
 Social and geographical determinants of chronic disease disparities, cancer prevention and control, behavioral science.

-Jennifer Kolker, MPH (University of Michigan) Department of Health Management and Policy
+Jennifer Kolker, MPH (University of Michigan) Associate Dean for Public Health Practice

 .
 Associate Teaching Professor.
 Planning and policy development for health and welfare, early childhood education, epidemiological data collection and analysis, disease controls.